The 10 Best Pre-Med Schools in the US

 Location: New York City, New York

-Columbia University is another example of one of the best pre-med schools for students working towards a career in medicine.
-The Ivy League university offers a Postbac Pre-med curriculum program designed for graduates who need the prerequisites for med school to take those classes with undergrads.
+Columbia University offers a Postbac Pre-med curriculum program designed for graduates who need the prerequisites for med school to take those classes with undergrads.

-The early decision deadline for Columbia is November 1st, with the decision coming out in mid-December.
-The deadline for regular decisions is January 1st, with the decision coming out in April.
+The Early Decision deadline for Columbia is November 1st, with decisions coming out in mid-December.
+The deadline for regular decisions is January 1st and decisions come out in April.

 Duke University